Atulyaverma70/Machine-Learning-Deep-Learning/MLmodels.md

 ## Linear Regression
 * Linear regression is a type of supervised machine learning algorithm that computes the linear relationship between the dependent variable and one or more independent features by fitting a linear equation to observed data.
 * It is used for regression task.
-* residual is actual value minus predicted value.
+* residual is actual value minus predicted value.(used to chrck the accuracy);
 * **goal in this-** to find the best fit line.
 *  best fit line is that which has minimum error.
 * **USE-** House Price Prediction, sale forecast.